scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **getInstances**(): `GetInstancesResponse`

-Returns list of all sequences.
+Returns list of all Sequences.

 #### Returns

 `GetInstancesResponse`

-List of instances.
+List of Instances.

 #### Defined in